Snaacky/thewiki/docs/tutorials/mpv.md

 ```

 +++ Low-End PCs
-For those with low-end hardware, stick with mpv's built-in scalers.
+For those with low-end hardware, we recommend sticking to mpv's built-in scalers.

 In your `mpv.conf`, add the following: